-Prof. (Mrs) Catherine Obianuju Acholonu, born 26 Oct 1951 in Orlu, Nigeria, the former Senior Special Adviser (SSA) to President Olusegun Obasanjo on Arts and Culture, and foundation member of the Association of Nigerian Authors (ANA), is an author of international standing.
+Prof. (Mrs) Catherine Obianuju Acholonu, was born 26 Oct 1951 in Orlu, Nigeria, and passed away in 2014.
+She was the former Senior Special Adviser (SSA) to President Olusegun Obasanjo on Arts and Culture, and foundation member of the Association of Nigerian Authors (ANA), was an author of international standing.
 She attended secondary schools in Orlu before gaining a master's degree and a Ph.D. from the University of Düsseldorf, Germany, and taught at Alvan Ikoku College of Education, Owerri, commencing 1978.
 Her work that embraces ancient and modern literature illuminates pathways of human history.

 She was recently appointed African Renaissance Ambassador by the African Renaissance Conference with head quarters in the Republic of Benin, and Nigeria’s sole representative at the global Forum of Arts and Culture for the Implementation of the UN Convention to Combat Desertification (UNFAC).
 Before this, from 1999-1002, she was the Special Adviser on Arts and Culture to the President of the Federal Republic of Nigeria, a post she resigned from to seek election, along with a number of other writers who felt their inclusion in Nigerian politics would for the good.
 However, she lost the contest the Orlu senatorial district seat of Imo State, and drew attention to irregularities and rigging.